 This ceiling renaissance is being spear-headed by reclaimed wood ceiling panels.
 Today, we’re going to be discussing some of the main benefits of reclaimed wood ceiling panels, as well as some of the many different options we offer here at Manomin Resawn Timbers.

-Why Reclaimed Wood Paneling is the Right Choice
+Why Reclaimed Wood Ceiling Panels are the Right Choice

-Before we get into the benefits of reclaimed paneling for your ceiling, let’s talk about what makes this wood so unique.
+Before we get into the benefits of reclaimed wood ceiling panels, let’s talk about what makes this wood so unique.

 First, there is an undeniable benefit of sustainability that this type of wood provides.
 Instead of chopping down new trees to source your wood, you’ll be using wood from old ships, homes, and factories.
 So, not only will you help reduce deforestation by choosing reclaimed wood, but you’ll add a sense of history and character to your home.
 Reclaimed wood is even stronger than new wood because it had hundreds of years to grow before being chopped down by early American settlers.

 Those are some pretty compelling benefits, but it doesn’t matter if the wood doesn’t look great.
 Lucky for you, reclaimed wood is absolutely stunning.
 Not to mention, there are so many options—which we will get to in a second—that it would be hard for you not to find a species and style that you absolutely love.
 In fact, you might have a hard time picking the right one!
 Reclaimed wood can take any basic space and turn it into a memorable showcase of beauty and character.

 Our Selection of Reclaimed Wood Paneling

 Weathered Antique – Created from a mix of softwoods that date back to the 19th century, Weathered Antique wood provides a natural style that can’t be replicated.